Lanlivery, Cornwall, St Brevita's Church

 HERITAGE HIGHLIGHTS: Norman coffin in the churchyard

 The village of Lanlivery sits high on a hilltop west of Lostwithiel, surrounded by attractive cottages and just opposite a medieval inn.
 No one knows exactly how long there has been a church on this elevated site.
 There is evidence of Norman stonework in the base of the striking west tower, but the circular churchyard enclosure suggests a very early pre-Norman date.
 The village name is a clue; the prefix 'lan' comes from the Celtic word for a monastery or church.

 Early records suggest that the first church here was dedicated to St Vorck, of whom almost nothing is known.
 Lanlivery church was certainly a place of importance locally, and acted as the mother church for chapels at Lostwithiel and Luxulyan.

 The letter from Charles I is particularly relevant to Lanlivery, where the staunchly Royalist Kendall family were lords of the manor.
-Colonel Nicholas Kendall led a band of soldiers in a succesful attack on Bodmin, and later lost his life while fighting for the king at the siege of Bristol.
+Colonel Nicholas Kendall led a band of soldiers in a successful attack on Bodmin and later lost his life while fighting for the king at the siege of Bristol.

 Near the Charles I painted board is a printed board from 1811 showing five bell-ringers at their work, together with a rhyming guide to bell-ringing.
 The delightful verse reads: